-3.1 KOALA OCCURENCE
+3.1 KOALA OCCURRENCE

-Relevant actions & monitoring requirements Reporting requirement Compliant Metric 1 - SAT results Koala SAT results show an average activity rating of 13.75% $\pm$ 6.4% adjusted for confidence intervals Replicated koala density/occurrence surveys undertaken within the offset area at years 5 and 10 from the date at which the offset it legally secured.
-Metric 2 - Average number of trees searched before scat found Scats were found within the EPBC2016/7724 site after searching 7±1.2 trees Y Metric 3 - Photographic evidence of koala activity Photo monitoring stations are positioned throughout the Koala Crossing property.
+Relevant actions Reporting requirement Compliant BASELINE Metric 1 - SAT results Koala SAT results show an average activity rating of 13.75% \pm 6.4% adjusted for confidence intervals Replicated koala density/occurrence surveys undertaken within the offset area at years 5 and 10 from the date at which the offset it legally secured.
+84-4 2 Metric 3 - Photographic evidence of koala activity Photo monitoring stations are positioned throughout the Koala Crossing property.

 Koalas are under significant threat in SEQ due to habitat encroachment by urbanisation, predation by feral and domestic animals and traffic accidents caused by increased road networks and motor vehicles.
 Koala Crossing was purchased by the Queensland Trust for Nature with the intention of finding sustainable funding models to preserve koala habitat and provide linking territories to the Flinders-Goolman Conservation Estate and the Flinders-Karawatha Corridor.
-The delivery of third-party project impact offsets has provided a means of funding ongoing restoration and revegetation of large parts of the property.
+The delivery of third party project impact offsets has provided a means of funding ongoing restoration and revegetation of large parts of the property.